msaelices/learn-gpt2/problems/01-embeddings/README.md

 - **Vocabulary size**: Number of unique tokens (e.g., 50,257 for GPT-2)
 - **Embedding dimension**: Size of the dense vector (e.g., 768 for GPT-2 small)
 - **Max positions**: Maximum sequence length supported (e.g., 1024 for GPT-2)
-- **Dropout**: Regularization technique that randomly zeros some elements during training
+- **Dropout**: Regularization technique that randomly zeros elements during training to prevent overfitting.
+Applied to embeddings with probability 0.1 (10%) in GPT-2.
+Includes automatic scaling to maintain expected values.
 - **Device placement**: Ensuring tensors are on the same device (CPU/GPU)

 ## Next Steps